openstream/woocommerce-runmyaccounts/readme.txt

 == Changelog ==
 = 1.6.0 =
 * Feature - added bulk creation for invoice on backend order page
+* Feature - added handling of shipping costs as a dedicated product
+* Compatibility - tested up to WordPress 5.6.1
 * Compatibility - tested up to WooCommerce 4.9.2

 = 1.5.3 =